 “Since miscarriages are medically called ‘spontaneous abortions’, there is often confusion with terminology – particularly since treatment afterwards can use similar methods to induced abortions.
 Statutes often clarify by stating that these similar treatments are not the same as an induced abortions.”

-In 52 states/territories there are direct mentions in pro-life laws that make exemptions for the life of the mother.
-There are 4 that make no mention of it.
+In 49 states/territories there are direct mentions in pro-life laws that make exemptions for the life of the mother.
+There are 4 that have narrow or implied exemption, and 3 that make no mention of it.*